Nuummite Gemstone Information

 Identifying Nuummite Back to Top

-Nuummite is quite a unique gemstone and can be recognized by its dark body colour interspersed by iridescent flecks that give it its play of colour.
+Nuummite is quite a unique gemstone and can be recognized by its dark body color interspersed by iridescent flecks that give it its play of color.

 Nuummite; Origin and Gemstone Sources Back to Top

 Nuummite is found in the Nuuk region of West Greenland.

 Buying Nuummite and Determining Nuummite Gemstone Value Back to Top

 Please refer to our Gemstone Glossary for details of gemology-related terms.